Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Materials and Methods

 To define the SV of the detector, which is required for the calculation of an ICSD using Geant4-DNA, the radial ion collection efficiency was determined.
 The sensor region was divided into 300 concentric radial bins of width 0.05~mm.
 For each bin, the ion collection efficiency was calculated as the ratio of ions collected to ions initially placed in that radial bin.
 Consistent with our previous work \citep{merza2025}, which showed weak dependence of the ion collection efficiency on the vertical start position of the ion above the dielectric plate, efficiencies were averaged over the vertical coordinate within the sensor region to yield a radial profile.
 This profile was interpolated using a cubic spline.
 The SV was then defined as a cylinder whose radius corresponds to the radial distance at which the interpolated collection efficiency falls to 1/$e$.

-\subsection{Estimation of the signal creation probability}
+\subsection{Estimation of the Signal Creation Probability}

-The signal creation probability $p_\mathrm{s}$ for each collected ion was estimated using the measured signal yield $\eta$ (see Sec.~\ref{sec_efficiency}) together with the Garfield++simulated number of collected ions per trigger (see Sec.~\ref{sec_ion_drift}).
-As a first approximation, $p_\mathrm{s}$ can be inferred from the probability that no signal is produced over $N$ triggers:
+The signal creation probability $p_\mathrm{s}$ for each collected ion was estimated from the measured signal yield $\eta$, i.e., the fraction of $N$ triggers that created a signal (Sec.~\ref{sec_efficiency}), and the number $n_i$ of collected ions for the $i^{th}$ trigger ($i=1,...,N$), simulated with Garfield++ (Sec.~\ref{sec_ion_drift}).
+In a first approximation, $p_\mathrm{s}$ can be inferred from $1-\eta$, i.e., the fraction of triggers that did not produce a signal, as

-Here, $N$ denotes the total number of primary particles, and $n_i$ is the number of collected ions simulated for the $i$\textsuperscript{th} primary particle using Garfield++.
-Eq.~\ref{eq_ps} was solved numerically using the Python function \texttt{fsolve} to determine the value of $p_\mathrm{s}$.
+Eq.~\ref{eq_ps} implicitly shows the relationship between the signal creation probability $p_\mathrm{s}$ and signal yield $\eta$, which was solved numerically using the Python function \texttt{fsolve} to determine the value of $p_\mathrm{s}$.